maclaine-san/pasajob-crm-template/README.md

 ### Getting Fields Data

-    0. GET METHODS to these ENVIRONMENTS
+    0. GET METHODS to these ENVIRONMENTS - Include in api_key and api_username in body
     	- dev environment: https://share.dev.pasajob.com/get-fields-data
     	- prod environment: https://share.pasajob.com/get-fields-data
     1. The response will have all the data list for the following fields.
 	    - Locations (country,province,city)
 	    - Industries
 	    - Job Categories